MRHeding/antoinetpastrysystem/PAYMONGO_SETUP.md

 # PayMongo E-Wallet Payment Integration Setup Guide

-This guide will help you set up PayMongo payment integration for Antoinette's Pastries website, enabling customers to pay using GCash, Maya (PayMaya), and GrabPay.
+This guide will help you set up PayMongo payment integration for Antonette's Pastries website, enabling customers to pay using GCash, Maya (PayMaya), and GrabPay.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)